 The host undertakes both updates and maintenance, and users don’t have to install the application on their devices.

-What is SaaS Application Development?
+What is SaaS Software Development?

 SaaS development is the creation of cloud-based applications.
 It includes the creation of documentation, design, development, testing, and deployment on the server.